riyeur/Booki/README.md

 ### **Running the App on Railway**

-To deploy the Booki app on Railway, click the following link to access the deployment: https://booki-production.up.railway.app/
+To run the Booki app on Railway, click the following link to access the deployment: https://booki-production.up.railway.app/

 ### **Running the App Locally**